 The relationship between nature’s majesty and human courage or adventure shines through your work… what got you started on this path of creative expression?
 And what inspires you to keep searching?

 I have always had a deep love and passion for nature and the planet we live on.
 There are so many incredible places around the earth that I want to visit and document.
-With ocean as my main muse, I have consistently captured this subject in timeless and expansive photographic impressions, utilizing the tool of surfing to approach the ocean’s intricate personality and then extending out to include the human personalities that draw meaning from this same source.
-Searching for wild, remote destinations and offbeat landscapes, .
+With the ocean as my main muse, I have consistently captured this subject in timeless and expansive photographic impressions, utilizing the tool of surfing to approach the ocean’s intricate personality and then extending out to include the human personalities that draw meaning from this same source.
+Searching for wild, remote destinations and offbeat landscapes.

 Which art form besides photography do you relate to or appreciate most?